entando/entando-docs/vuepress/docs/next/tutorials/ecr/deploy-components-without-bundle.md

 ## Overview

 In this tutorial you will learn how to apply an Entando Blueprint to a plugin and Micro Frontend generated with the Entando Component Generator.
-Once the plugin is deployed into a cluster, link it to the EntandoApp, upload the static resources, and generate the Micro Frontend.
+Once the plugin is deployed into a cluster, link it to the EntandoApp, upload the static resources, and create the widgets for your app from the Entando App Builder.

 ## Prerequisites